 Drinking in American life goes back to the early colonial settlers.
-(Virtually no Native Americans had alcoholic beverages.)
+(Virtually no Native Americans had alcohol.)

-Some have called making, distributing and drinking alcohol as American as apple pie.
+Some people have called making and drinking alcohol as American as apple pie.
 Actually, these activities may be more American than apple pie.
-That’s because they existed in America long before apples were introduced from Europe.
-Indeed, Johnny Appleseed (John Chapman) apparently supplied the need of settlers for apples primarily to make alcoholic cider.1
+That’s because they existed in the country long before apples were introduced from Europe.
+Indeed, Johnny Appleseed (John Chapman) supplied the need of settlers for apples.
+They wanted primarily to make hard cider.1

 - Christopher Columbus brought Sherry on his voyage to the New World.2